gabriel/swiftui-patterns/docs/dependencies/factory.md

 [github.com/hmlongco/Factory](https://github.com/hmlongco/Factory)
 is a modern, container-based dependency injection system designed specifically for Swift and SwiftUI applications.
 It provides a clean, type-safe way to manage dependencies with minimal boilerplate code.

+How it Works: You register your dependencies within an extension on a Container object.
+For each dependency, you provide a factory closure that creates an instance.
+You can assign a scope (like .singleton or .session) to control the instance's lifetime.
+Dependencies are then resolved using property wrappers like @Injected or @InjectedObservable.

 ## Basic Usage

 ### 1. Define Your Services